 Students will be expected to practice on their own time what they have learned in class.
 It is suggested by the instructor that they practice 1-2 hours per day in order to digest the information they are learning.

-Denise Davis-Gains has been teaching yoga as a certified yoga teacher since 1993.
+Denise Davis-Gains has been teaching yoga since 1993.
 She has been teaching fitness and studying meditation since 1980.
 After completing her first certification with Susie Dias in Toronto, Denise actively sought to find time with senior teachers of this ancient tradition.
-She holds two university degrees and continues to pursue higher education in religion and culture.
+She holds two university degrees and continues to pursue higher education.
 Denise completed a course in Sanskrit with Jonathan Geen at McMaster University.
 She is trained in the Kripalu method of yoga, a very introspective style that incorporates vinyasa flow and postural analysis.
 She has been fortunate to be able to study with great yoga masters in the Ashtanga, Iyengar, Sivananda, Kundalini, Himalayan and other styles and schools and brings this variety of experience and style to this program.
-Denise has been training yoga teachers for the past twelve years.
-Denise is a part-time faculty member in the physical education / kinesiology department of Wilfrid Laurier University and a Fitness Technologist at Conestoga College where she trains law enforcement/Police/Fire/Paramedic students to meet the physical industry standards.
-She continues to be a facilitator and production manager in the Inner Quest Intensive, at the Kripalu Institute, Massachusetts (the Inner Quest Intensive in considered the most intensive and healing program that is run at this institution).
+Denise has been training yoga teachers since 1997.
+Denise taught Intro to Yoga, Group Exercise and Physical Fitness in the Kinesiology department of Wilfrid Laurier University for 16 years and is currently an Instructor at Conestoga College where she teaches physical education in the communicty Services sector of the Health Sciences Department.
+She has been a facilitator and Production & Staff manager in the Inner Quest Intensive, at the Kripalu Institute, Massachusetts (the Inner Quest Intensive in considered the most intensive and healing program that is run at this institution).
 Most recently, at Kripalu, Denise assisted in a program in support of Parkinson’s patients and their care-givers and a nutrition program.
 Denise is often requested by senior staff at Kripalu to assist in essential core-teaching programs.

 *Please note: payment is required on receipt of notification of acceptance to the program. (refunds will not be issued once admitted to this program)